Rochak22/Arduino/README.md

 -> After making the connections with lcd, connect your arduino device with your system.

 Note :-
-(While making connection make sure the bluetooth txd and rxd is not connected before uploading the code, After uploading the code in the arduino, connect rxd and txd respectively.
-There will be an error while uploading the code if txd and rxd is connected)
+(While making connection make sure the bluetooth txd and rxd is not connected before uploading the code,After uploading the code in the arduino, connect rxd and txd respectively.
+There will be an error while uploading the codeif txd and rxd is connected)
  --------------------------------------------------------------------------------------------------------------------------
 -> Download an android app for speech recognition Search - Arduino voice recognition on googleplay